 - Inability to sustain a healthy weight after pursuing lifestyle change and following a diet prescribed by a Registered Dietitian or qualified Medical Practitioner

-- Bariatric surgery may be performed in children and adolescents with severe obesity
+- Bariatric surgery and adolescents with severe obesity

 Bariatric Surgery Procedure Types